linode/docs/docs/guides/development/javascript/javascript-base-64-decode/index.md

 The names of these functions are not quite accurate.
 The "binary" text must be in Unicode string format, and the Base64 encoding is only a subset of the ASCII character set.
 {{< /note >}}

-### Encoding Data with Base64 in Javascript.
+### Encode Data with Base64 in Javascript.

 To encode any data in Base64 format, use the `btoa` function.
 Provide the original text as an argument to the function.
-To use JavaScript to encode a string into Base64, follow these steps.
-This example uses the JavaScript debugger found in most web browsers.
+To use JavaScript to encode a string into Base64, follow the steps below.
+The example below uses the JavaScript debugger found in most web browsers.

 {{< note >}}
 To run short JavaScript code snippets without embedding them in a web page, use the developer tools in the browser.
 For instance, in the current release of Firefox, choose **Tools** -> **Browser Tools** -> **Web Developer Tools**.
 Then select the **Debugger** tab.
 Enter the JavaScript commands at the `>>` prompt.